 Lower back injuries

-The lower back also suffers when cycling, and the appearance of pain in this area is closely related to adopting poor posture.
-Especially if you ride a bike with aero geometry.
+The lower back also suffers when riding a bike, and the appearance of pain in this area is closely related to adopting a poor posture.
+Especially if you practice cycling on a bike with aero geometry.
 There are several causes of lower back pain in cyclists, although we highlight these five pointed out by the experts at Ciclismo y Rendimiento:

-• Pedaling with the torso very upright due to handlebars that are too high.
+- Pedaling with the torso too upright due to handlebars that are too high.

-• Arms too extended because the handlebars are too far from the saddle.
+- Arms too extended by having the handlebars too far from the saddle.

-• Uneven saddle, with the nose higher than the rear part.
+- Unleveled saddle, with the nose higher than the rear.

 To prevent pain from appearing in the lower back that could lead to chronic injuries, it is important to check the adjustments of both the handlebars and the saddle.
-It is very important that, if you are going to do long training sessions or races, you spend a few minutes checking the position of the saddle, its setback or forward position, as well as verifying that the handlebar height is correct for your height, type of cycling, or the posture you want to enhance (aggressive, controlled, etc.).
+It is very important that if you are going to do long training sessions or races, you take a few minutes to check the position of the saddle, its setback or forward position, as well as making sure that the handlebar height is correct for your height, type of cycling, or the posture you want to enhance (aggressive, controlled, etc.).

 Hip injuries

-They are not as common as the previous ones, but a posture that is too tucked over the handlebars, where the hip is forced more than necessary, can cause significant discomfort in the area, even leading to spinal deformities such as lordosis.
-Preventing this injury fundamentally involves having the saddle set at the correct height.
-A simple and common adjustment that, nevertheless, must be done correctly.
+They are not as frequent as the previous ones, but a posture that is too tucked over the handlebars, where the hip is forced more than it should be, can cause significant discomfort in the area, even leading to spinal deformities such as lordosis.
+Preventing this injury mainly involves having the saddle set at the correct height.
+It's a simple and common adjustment, but one that you need to know how to do correctly.

 Muscle injuries in thighs and calves

-The thigh muscles, such as the quadriceps, adductors, or hamstring, are the perfect target for all kinds of discomfort related to cycling.
+The thigh muscles such as the quadriceps, adductors, or biceps femoris are the perfect target for all kinds of discomfort related to cycling.
 It is inevitable to experience some of them at some point if you practice this sport regularly.
-Usually, the cause is overtraining, which produces discomfort and muscle fatigue that goes away in a few days with proper rest.
+Normally, the cause is overtraining, which produces discomfort and muscle fatigue that goes away in a few days with appropriate rest.
 This type of ailment can be prevented by training progressively and respecting rest periods (one or two days per week), to avoid overloads or cramps.

-Likewise, the saddle height is, as in the cases described above, paramount for preventing leg injuries.
-A seat that is too high will make you overwork the back of the thigh (hamstrings), as well as the calves and the soleus, leading to contractures, cramps, or strains.
-On the other hand, a seat that is too low will directly affect the front of the thigh (quadriceps) and the knee joint, producing an imbalance in muscle effort that will translate into discomfort and possible injuries.
+Likewise, the height of the saddle is again, as in the cases described above, crucial for preventing leg injuries.
+A seat that is too high will make you overwork the back of your thigh (hamstrings), as well as the calves and the soleus, causing contractures, cramps, or strains.
+On the other hand, a seat that is too low will directly affect the front of the thigh (quadriceps) and the knee joint, producing an imbalance in muscle effort that will result in discomfort and possible injuries.

 Buttock pain

-Finally, we finish with one of the greatest enemies of every cyclist, especially beginners: glute pain.
+Finally, we finish with one of the great enemies of every cyclist, especially beginners: buttock pain.
 The glutes play a major role in the pedaling movement (especially when standing up) and bear much of the pressure when sitting on the saddle and maintaining posture on the bike.
-It's common that, if you're not yet very used to cycling or if you ride sporadically, your butt will start to hurt after a few minutes or hours.
-This doesn't have to mean injury, but rather a lack of training and weakness in the area, which will disappear as soon as you start riding more frequently.
-Also, if you want to minimize the pain or delay its onset, choose cycling shorts with a good chamois that reduces or cushions the pressure on the muscle.
-However, chronic glute pain can cause significant discomfort and even the onset of sciatica.
-To avoid this, it is necessary to correct your posture on the bike, properly adjust the saddle height, and choose a saddle that matches the width of your hips (ischium bones).
-It is also advisable to do progressive training and avoid overtraining.
+It is common that, if you are not yet very used to riding a bike or if you ride sporadically, your butt starts to hurt after a few minutes or hours.
+This does not necessarily mean an injury, but rather a lack of training and weakness in the area, which will disappear as soon as you start riding more frequently.
+Also, if you want to minimize the pain or delay its appearance, choose bib shorts with a good chamois that reduces or cushions the pressure on the muscle.
+However, chronic buttock pain can indeed involve significant discomfort and even the appearance of sciatica.
+To prevent it, it is necessary correct the posture adopted on the bicycle, properly adjust the saddle height and choose a saddle suitable for the width of your hips (ischial bones).
+It is also advisable to do progressive training to avoid overtraining.